Can You Put Aluminum Foil In An Air fryer?

 The most important knowledge for aluminum foil use with foods is when not to use it.
 Cooking foods with high acid content with aluminum foil will decay the foil into your food and onto the machine itself.
 You may have noticed the dark spots on aluminum foil before if you ever stored or reheated leftovers that may be acidic or citrusy.
 Some of these foods include tomatoes, fruits, vinegar-based foods and sauces.
 Using tin foil with the wrong foods will leave aluminum particles in your food and will have the taste of metal.
 The EFSA has many peer reviewed studies on this topic and cite some other foods that have a high absorption rate to accumulate aluminum like tea leaves, mushrooms, spinach, and broccoli.
 Not to worry though as the NIH established the small amounts of aluminum our bodies absorb are safe, and the amount of aluminum from foods is small compared to the amount of aluminum found in things like antacids.

-If you’re like me and prefer not to use aluminum foil, you can easily use parchment paper instead.
-Although it does not conduct heat like aluminum foil, it will serve its purpose of holding your food in place and reducing the mess.
+If you’re like me and prefer not to use aluminum foil, you can easily use parchment paper or wax paper instead.
+Although it does not conduct heat like aluminum foil, the heating coils and the fryer itself will serve its purpose of holding your food in place and reducing the mess.
 Besides, a good air fryer will perfectly cook your food, you don’t need the foil for heat.
 I still recommend punching holes into it for larger pieces.
+This should prevent uneven cooking.
+There also should be no metallic taste when eating the cooked food.

 This method is quite popular, companies have even started producing specially shaped parchment liner with holes specifically for air fryers.

 Another alternative is to use nothing!
-A good air fryer will have a nice antistick coating that lasts and they’re easy to clean even without foil.
+A good air fryer will have a nice anti-stick coating that lasts and they’re easy to clean even without foil.
+The best air fryers are readily available for purchase.